quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 :scale: 12%
 :name: SU2_fusiontrees
 ```
-This gives us all we need to directly construct the exchange interaction as a symmetric tensor map,
+This gives us all we need to directly construct the exchange interaction as a symmetric `TensorMap`,
 ```{code-cell} julia
 V = SU2Space(1 => 1)
 SS = TensorMap(zeros, ComplexF64, V ⊗ V ← V ⊗ V)